Capillary/ecom-api-document/source/includes/_location.md

 --------- | ---- | -----------
 DistancefromInputLatLong | float | Distance of the location from latitude and longitude.
 Available only if latitude and longitude are set for the location
 IsParticipateInStock | boolean | Whether the location is participating in stock.
 The location appears on the storefront only if this is set to true
-IsOfflinneCheckoutEnabled | boolean | Whether offline ordering is available for the location IsDefaultLNG_LocationName | boolean | Whether the language is the default language of the current location or not IsReversePickupEnabled | boolean | Whether reverse pickup is applicable for the product in case of returns
+IsOfflinneCheckoutEnabled | boolean | Whether offline ordering is available for the location.
+For example, orders placed through phone calls are offline orders.
+IsDefaultLNG_LocationName | boolean | Whether the language is the default language of the current location or not IsReversePickupEnabled | boolean | Whether reverse pickup is applicable for the product in case of returns